Fiat 130 HP: Background

 Prior to 1906, Fiat had only experienced limited success on the racing circuit owing to their use of less powerful cars.
 The most successful of these models was the 28/40HP Corsa, which provided a maximum of 40 hp.
 Another successful design was the 60 horsepower Fiat 60 HP.
-The manufacturer lacked a high powered engine compared to the French who dominated the circuit at that time with the Renault Grand Prix, which featured a 90 hp engine.
+The manufacturer lacked a high powered engine compared to the French who dominated the circuit at that time with the Renault AK 90CV, which featured a 90 hp engine.
 By 1907, a new formula was introduced to govern Grand Prix motor racing which allowed for cars with larger and heavier engines to compete.
 The new regulations included changes to fuel consumption (a maximum of 30 liters per 100 km/9.42 mpg) and eliminated the weight and displacement limits.
 Fiat chose to develop a new race car designed to the new standards and featured an engine which could generate 130 hp.